RobotLocomotion/drake/tools/workspace/README.md

 making changes to those commits if needed.

-Each external being upgraded should have exactly one commit that does the upgrade, and each commit should only impact exactly one external.
+Each external being upgraded should have exactly one commit that does the upgrade, and each commit should either a) only impact exactly one external, or
+b) impact exactly those externals of a cohort which need to be upgraded.
 If we find any problem with an upgrade, we need to be able to revert the commit for just that one external upgrade, leaving the other upgrades intact.
-(However, if multiple externals need to be upgraded together due to interdependency, a single commit should be used in such cases.)
+The ``new_release`` will automatically upgrade all externals of a cohort in a single operation.

 Once all upgrades are ready, open a Drake pull request and label it ``status: commits are properly curated``.
 Open the Reviewable page and